Beee4life/action-logger/README.md

 Yes.
 This can be done on the settings page.

-= Which plugins/actions are included in the plugin =
+= Which plugins/actions are default included in the plugin =

 ### WP core
 * user registration